lynnswap/PDVariableBlur/README.md

 PDVariableBlur provides a variable blur effect for views on iOS and macOS.
 Use the `variableBlur` modifier or `VariableBlurView` in SwiftUI, and `VariableBlurEffectView` directly in UIKit and AppKit.

 You can find a simple preview setup in `Sources/PDVariableBlur/Example.swift`.
-Open the **Examples** scheme in Xcode to view the preview.

 ## Usage